Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. Bundles and bundle maps with uniform properties: part II

-\begin{rmk} In order to discuss the $ C^{k,\theta} $-fiber continuity ($ k \geq 1 $) of a bundle map, in general, we assume the fibers of $X, Y$ are Banach spaces (or open subsets of Banach spaces), i.e. each fiber can be represented by a single chart.
-In most cases, it suffices for us to apply our regularity results.
-However, under above preliminaries, one can further extend it to the fibers being general (connected) Finsler manifolds with local uniform properties, as we do for the extension of the base space in more general settings.
-A model for these Finsler manifolds is e.g. the Riemannian manifolds having bounded geometry (see e.g. \autoref{defi:bounded}), or more general, the Banach-manifold-like manifolds in \autoref{def:C11um}.
-Note that for this case, if $ k \geq 2 $, the $ k $-th order (covariant) derivative of $ f_m(\cdot) $ is considered as an element of the pre-tensor bundle over $ X_m $, $ m \in M $.
-(A little modification about the definition of pre-tensor bundle is needed, left to the readers.) \end{rmk}
+\begin{rmk} In order to discuss the $ C^{k,\theta} $-fiber continuity ($ k \geq 1 $) of a bundle map, in general, we assume the fibers of $X, Y$ are Banach spaces (or open subsets of Banach spaces), i.e., each fiber can be represented by a single chart.
+In most cases, this is sufficient for us to apply our regularity results.
+However, under the above preliminaries, one can further extend it to the fibers being general (connected) Finsler manifolds with local uniform properties, as we do for the extension of the base space in more general settings.
+A model for these Finsler manifolds is e.g. Riemannian manifolds having bounded geometry (see e.g. \autoref{defi:bounded}), or more general, Banach-manifold-like manifolds in \autoref{def:C11um}.
+Note that in this case, if $ k \geq 2 $, the $ k $th order (covariant) derivative of $ f_m(\cdot) $ is considered as an element of the pre-tensor bundle over $ X_m $, $ m \in M $.
+(A minor modification of the definition of pre-tensor bundle is needed, left to the readers.) \end{rmk}